 4. Divorce may cause problems for many of the children, who are affected by it.

-They say that these problems are not long lasting and also the children recover relatively quickly.
-In reality, divorce increases the risk of interpersonal problems in children.
+They say that these problems are not long lasting.
+Also the children recover relatively quickly.
+But in reality, divorce increases the risk of interpersonal problems in children.
 There’s evidence, from both small and large-scale studies that many of these problems are long lasting.
 In fact, they may even become worse in adulthood.4

 5. Having a child together will help a couple to improve their marital satisfaction and prevent a divorce.

 Many studies have shown that the most stressful time in a marriage is after the first child is born.
 Couples who have a child together have a slightly decreased risk of divorce compared to couples without children.
 But the decreased risk is far less than it used to be.
 Parents with marital problems were more likely to stay together “for the sake of the children.”5

 6. Following divorce, the woman’s standard of living plummets by 73% while the man’s improves by 42%.